gwenwindflower/copier-dbt/README.md

 5. Start building your dbt project!

-- Consider using the included `dbt-codegen` package to build some initial sources and staging models from your data warehouse metad
+- Consider using the included `codegen` package to build some initial sources and staging models from your data warehouse metadata